 This tool is rather costly coming in between €25-599 depending on the pricing plan taken.
 Users are able to try a 30-day free trial to see whether this tool suits their needs.

 Location: Vancouver, Canada

 Buffer, just like Hootsuite is another SoMe management tool that many startups just cannot do without.
 In order to growth hack your way to success, you’ll have to be present on many social media channels.
 A tool like Buffer is essential if a team is to become efficient.

 Location: San Fransisco, California

 A tool that reveals the most popular content in your industry and helps you find influencers to connect with.
+Better yet, clever marketers can use it as a tool discover competitors content and build highly engaging content to boost leads.
 It is an absolute must for a marketing department and it is also used by major companies.

 Just as the other tools mentioned above, there are different pricing plans with varied options.
 Pay between $79-499+ (pricing will vary for enterprises).
 For those on a bootstrapped budget, try the seven-day free trial.

 This California company comes in very handy for understanding your customer needs.
 Need to better understand your target audience and how they perceive your marketing efforts?
 This survey tool lets you create simple surveys to find out what your customers think about your brand and products.

 Accounts are free but with limited options.
 But for those just starting out their marketing department, it is more than enough.
 If your team are really keen on buying this software, plans range between $25-75.